Welcome to White Rose Magazine. Read this issue's

 Beryl Wajsman is editor-in-chief of The Suburban Newspaper Group and founder and president of the Institute for Public Affairs of Montreal, a national advocacy organization.
 For four years he was the host of the critically acclaimed “Last Angry Man” newsmagazine on Corus Radio.
 Mr. Wajsman is a recipient of the Martin Luther King Jr. Legacy Award for the promotion of human dignity, the Queen’s Diamond Jubilee Medal for Community Service, and a Parliamentary Certificate of Recognition for contributions to Canadian democracy.

-Bob Zeidman is the creator of the field of software forensics and founder of several high-tech Silicon Valley firms, including
+Bob Zeidman is the creator of the field of software forensics and the founder of several successful high-tech Silicon Valley firms including

 Software Analysis and Forensic Engineering

 , a new way to play and watch poker online.
 He is the author of textbooks on engineering and intellectual property as well as screenplays and novels.
 His latest novel is the political satire

 , a modern sequel to George Orwell’s classic Animal Farm.